 B. The foregoing provisions shall not apply to a police officer or member of the fire department or street maintenance department who in discharge of his duty legally moves or causes to be moved any unattended vehicle, nor to any person who moves the vehicle at the direction of or in compliance with orders from a police officer or member of the fire department or street maintenance department who in the discharge of his duties legally orders or directs the moving of the unattended vehicle. (*)

-12-6-13.5 DESTRUCTIVE OR INJURIOUS MATERIAL ON ROADWAY
+12-6-13.5 DESTRUCTIVE OR INJURIOUS MATERIAL ON STREET

 A. No person shall throw or deposit upon any street any trash, glass bottle, glass, nails, tacks, wire, cans or any other substance likely to injure any person, animal or vehicle upon such street.